yusun97/Sanctuary/README.md

 - Move Monkeys: enter the name of the monkey to move it to different places or treat this monkey.
 - Print Monkeys: print a list of a given enclosure or a list of all monkeys in the Sanctuary.
 - Exit: click the exit button to exit the whole program

-# Changes of design
-- add view and controller class
-- change some classes in the model package
-- Note: Please compare the new UML and original UML of the model in the res folder to see what changes in the model package

 # Assumptions
 - There are only three kinds of Size: small, medium, and large